urasandesu/Prig/README.md

 ## DESCRIPTION
-Prig(PRototyping jIG) is a framework that generates a Test Double such like Microsoft Fakes/Typemock Isolator/Telerik JustMock based on Unmanaged Profiler APIs.
+Prig(PRototyping jIG) is a framework that generates a Test Double like Microsoft Fakes/Typemock Isolator/Telerik JustMock based on Unmanaged Profiler APIs.
-This framework enables that any methods that are normally impossible to do it are replaced with mocks.
+This framework enables that any methods are replaced with mocks.
 For example, a static property, a private method, a non-virtual member and so on.

 ## STATUS
-As of Mar 16, 2014, Prig does not work completely.
+As of Apr 29, 2014, Prig does not work completely.
 However, we steadily continue to develop at the private repository.
 This framework will come out within the year if everything goes well.

-## MOTIVATION
+## QUICK TOUR
 Let's say you want to test the following code:
 ```cs
 using System;